nvuillam/npm-groovy-lint/README.md

 [Contribute](#Contribute) to add more [rules](http://codenarc.github.io/CodeNarc/codenarc-rule-index.html) fixes :)

-# Call via JS module
+# CALL VIA JS MODULE

 You can import npm-groovy-lint into your NPM package and call lint & fix via module, using the same options than from npm-groovy-lint command line